AmrKhaledAK47/ExpectedGPACalculator_CreditHours/README.md

-# ExpectedGPACalculator_CreditHours
+# Expected GPA Calculator
-GPA Calculator To Calculate Cumulative GPA For Credit Hours Faculty Of Computers And Informatics
+GPA Calculator for Calculating Cumulative GPA in a Software Engineering Credit Hours Program With the Most Awful Grading Scale.